 Summing up his experience Aaron said “”I was so excited that I had gained a place on the course as the shipyard is the back bone of my home town and it felt like a massive achievement to get this opportunity with them.
 I was so scared that I wouldn’t be offered an apprenticeship and just end up in dead end jobs with no future.
 Luckily I was offered an apprenticeship and that was just what I needed to build a future with my girlfriend who is expecting our first child in July”.

 Aaron was assessed as an exceptional candidate during the 4-week MTW programme.
 He stayed focused, built on his existing life skills from the Army and did everything that was asked of him and more.
-He was duly rewarded with the offer of an Apprenticeship which he started in September 2017 at Furness College.
+He was duly rewarded with the offer of an Apprenticeship at Furness College.
 In his first seven months he has been awarded Apprentice of the Month on two occasions.
-The most recent being April 2018.
-Aaron was presented with his award by the new Managing Director of BAE Systems – Cliff Robson on the 9th May.
+Aaron was presented with his award by the Managing Director of BAE Systems.
 An article about the award has been featured on the BAE internal web site.
-Aaron is now in his 2nd year of Apprenticeship and has been selected to be a Counsellor to support new Apprentices and act as a spokesman for his peer group.
+At the time of writing, Aaron is now in his 2nd year of Apprenticeship and has been selected to be a Counsellor to support new Apprentices and act as a spokesman for his peer group.

 The impact of this achievement cannot be underestimated: Arron has already begun to build a solid future with his partner.
-They have rented a flat which they quickly decorated in time for the arrival of their first baby in July.
-And they are both saving hard from their joint incomes for a mortgage to purchase a house.
+They have rented a flat which they quickly decorated in time for the arrival of their first baby.
+They are both saving hard from their joint incomes for a mortgage to purchase a house.